notaphplover/one-game/docs/backend/deployment.md

 minikube image load robertopintosl/one-game-backend-service-game:latest
 ```

+Note: keep in mind k8s might pull docker images from the registry.
+In order to keep the loaded image, consider updating your service with `imagePullPolicy: Never`.

 Assuming you want to locally deploy services through minikube, consider `minikube tunnel` to provide external ips to exposed services.

 #### Enabling minikube ingress